Written by Richard Perry

 KYC Procedure for Account Creation and Depositing

 Many traders from around the world can sign up to trade with XM.
-Notable countries that traders will not be able to sign up from including the US, Canada, China and Japan.
+Notable countries that traders will not be able to sign up from include the US, Canada, China and Japan.

 Here are the steps that we had to take to sign up: